jagadishb1409/pythontutorials/012-File-Operations/text-files/readme.md

 ## Reading from a File

-We can read from a file using the read() method.
+We can read from a file using the 'read()' method.
 This method reads the entire contents of the file as a string.

 ````python
 # Open a file for reading